brightics/studio/va-server/visual-analytics/public/static/help/common/en/ImportData.md

 9. **Key Value** : The delimiter of key and value of map data in csv source file.
 It is only used when Import From is Repository or HDFS.
 Default value is Equal(=).
 10. **Map Start** : The start string of map data in csv source file.
 It is only used when Import From is Repository or HDFS.
 Default value is Left Curly Bracket([).
 11. **Map End** : The end string of map data in csv source file.
 It is only used when Import From is Repository or HDFS.
 Default value is Right Curly Bracket(]).
+12. **Null Value** : The string representing null.
+13. **NaN Value** : The string representing non-number.
-12. **Ip**<b style='color:red'>*</b> : The ip(host) of the source HDFS file system.
+14. **Ip**<b style='color:red'>*</b> : The ip(host) of the source HDFS file system.
 It is only used when Import From is HDFS.
-13. **Port**<b style='color:red'>*</b> : The port of the source HDFS file system.
+15. **Port**<b style='color:red'>*</b> : The port of the source HDFS file system.
 It is only used when Import From is HDFS.
-14. **Datasource**<b style='color:red'>*</b> : The datasource of the source relational db.
+16. **Datasource**<b style='color:red'>*</b> : The datasource of the source relational db.
 It is only used when Import From is Relational DB.
-15. **Table Name**<b style='color:red'>*</b> : The name of source data table in the relational db.
+17. **Table Name**<b style='color:red'>*</b> : The name of source data table in the relational db.
 It is only used when Import From is Relational DB.
-16. **Connection Timeout** : The timeout amounts of database connection.
+18. **Connection Timeout(sec)** : The timeout amounts of database connection.
 It is only used when Import From is Relational DB.
 Default value is 600.
 It must be greater than or equal to 0.
-17. **Execution Timeout** : The timeout amounts of database execution.
+19. **Execution Timeout(sec)** : The timeout amounts of database execution.
 It is only used when Import From is Relational DB.
 Default value is 600.
 It must be greater than or equal to 0.
-18. **Output Path**<b style='color:red'>*</b> : The path where the imported data is saved.
+20. **Output Path**<b style='color:red'>*</b> : The path where the imported data is saved.
 Only path started with "/shared/upload/" or "/{userId}/upload/" is allowed.
-19. **Overwrite** : Logical value indicating whether existing file overwrite or not.
-Default value is True.
+21. **Overwrite** : Logical value indicating whether existing file overwrite or not.
+Default value is False.

 ### Scala
 1. **copy-from**<b style='color:red'>*</b> : Source file system type to import data.
 It must be one of 'alluxio', 'hdfs', 'jdbc'